Wynberg Girls' High School: Miss King, 1914-1936

 Under the leadership of Miss King, a new building for the Junior School was built.
 The Peninsula Girls' Schools Games Union was formed and Inter-schools events became a feature of school life.
 Prefect and House systems were introduced and the school magazine was revived, and has been published every year since 1916.

 Miss Hawkins

 In 1936, the Junior School became a separate school.
 School colours of the time were navy and blue, until Miss Hawkins changed these back to the original colours of brown and gold.

 The school is built on part of the Waterloo Estate, originally owned by Captain William Underwood.
 He had fought under the Duke of Wellington at the Battle of Waterloo before coming to live in Wynberg.
 In 1938, a new hostel was built and Miss Hawkins named it Waterloo House, and asked the 5th Duke of Wellington if she could use an adapted version of his coat of arms as the new school badge.
 A new gymnasium was built, and opened in 1944, after the old building had suffered storm damage.

+Sport

+The sports that are offered in the school are: